bozkurtemre/phalcon-api/README.md

 ### Installation
 - Clone the project
-- In the project folder run `nanobox run php-server`
+- In the project folder run `docker compose up -d --build`
 - Hit the IP address with postman

-**NOTE** This requires [nanobox](https://nanobox.io) to be present in your system.
-Visit their site for installation instructions.

 ### Features
 ##### JWT Tokens